kieranrcampbell/ouija/README.md

 ### Model fitting

+Input gene expression matrices should be positive and represent logged gene expression values.
+We recommend using `log2(TPM + 1)`.

 ```R
 ## Using gene expression matrix Y, specify direction (off or on)
 ## of each gene using 'sign_bits' (-1 -> off, 1 -> on)